ericmjl/protein-systematic-characterization/protocols/random-mutagenesis.md

 # Random Mutagenesis Protocol

 **Use Case:** Use this protocol to generate random mutants off a starting template.

-**Inputs:**
-1. Template DNA
-1. Primers for amplification
-1. Agilent GeneMorph II random mutagenesis kit
+Follows the Agilent GeneMorph II protocol, but rewritten for ease at the bench.

-**Outputs:**
-1. PCR product containing mutants in amplified region.

 ## Required Materials

 1. Forward and reverse primers for amplification.
+1. DNA Template that needs to be mutated.
+1. Agilent GeneMorph II kit.

 ## Procedure

-1.
+1. Use the associated protocol calculator (in the directory `src/apps/calculators/mutagenesis.py`) to determine input DNA volumes required.
+1. Set up the PCR as described in the protocol calculator.

 ## Checking Results